-The Latin American Montessori Bilingual Public Charter School maintains its operating funds in five separate financial institutions.
-These checking accounts are covered under the Federal Deposit Insurance Corporation (FDIC) Program.
-Federal Deposit Insurance Corporation Insurance coverage is \$250,000 per account category.
+The Latin American Montessori Bilingual Public Charter School maintains its operating funds in six separate financial institutions.
+These accounts are covered under the Federal Deposit Insurance Corporation (FDIC) Program.
+Federal Deposit Insurance Corporation insurance coverage is \$250,000 per account category.
 Deposits held in non-interest-bearing transaction accounts are aggregated with any interest-bearing deposits and the combined total insured up to \$250,000.

-As of June 30, 2015 and 2014, \$1,292,345 and \$711,914, respectively, of the bank balance was deposited in excess of Federal Deposit Insurance Corporation limits.
+As of June 30, 2016 and 2015, \$1,871,373 and \$1,292,345, respectively, of the bank balance was deposited in excess of Federal Deposit Insurance Corporation limits.
 Due to increased cash flows at certain times during the year, the amount of funds at risk may have been greater than at year end.
 The Latin American Montessori Bilingual Public Charter School was at risk for the funds held in excess of the insured amounts.
 The Charter School has not experienced any losses related to these accounts and does not believe it is exposed to any significant credit risk on cash and cash equivalents.

 The Latin American Montessori Bilingual Public Charter School has entered into a sweep-account agreement with Industrial Bank whereby on a daily basis at the close of business available funds are automatically invested into an interest bearing checking account.
-The amount transferred at the close of business on June 30, 2015 and 2014, respectively, was \$946,545 and \$760,490.
+The amount transferred at the close of business on June 30, 2016 and 2015, respectively, was \$554,298 and \$946,545.

 As a condition of the mortgage with M&T Bank, an amount of \$200,000 plus reinvested interest is required to be deposited into a reserve account for the purpose of debt service payments in the event the Latin American Montessori Bilingual Public Charter School lacks sufficient funds to make the required mortgage payments.
-Total cash restricted as of June 30, 2015 and 2014 was \$202,257 and \$200,756, respectively.
+Total cash restricted as of June 30, 2016 and 2015 was \$203,005 and \$202,257, respectively.